MEDICAL PACKAGE TESTING

 Squared Sealed (No-Peel, Tear) Pouch

-This style is commonly used for multi-layer laminate barrier materials.
+This style of pouch is commonly used for multi-layer laminate barrier materials.
 The heat seal is permanent and cannot be peeled apart.
 Therefore, a tear notch is typically provided in the heat seal near the top of the pouch to facilitate opening.

 Standard Method of Dimensioning Pouches